WPP-Public/Potato-ACE/src/ace/components/accordion/README.md

 </ace-accordion>
 ```

-### One visible panel Accordion with initially visible second panel
+### Accordion with initially visible second panel and one panel visible at a time

 This Accordion will show the second panel upon page load as it has the attribute `ace-accordion-panel-visible` with value `true`.
 The Accordion also has the attribute `ace-accordion-one-visible-panel` so only one panel is visible at a time and showing a panel will hide the currently visible panel.